Dairy Food & Nutrition Questions

 As the evidence continues to mount, it is good to know that there is the potential for flexibility to incorporate full-fat dairy into a heart healthy diet which can help improve diet compliance.

 Fermented foods are all the rage these days (think yogurt, kefir, and kimchi).
 Aside from adding a unique, tangy flavor, the fermentation process may also result in the addition of “good” bacteria that support gut health.

 The process of fermentation can lead to the presence of probiotics in foods (like yogurt for example), but not all fermented foods contain probiotics.
-Learn more about fermented foods and probiotics in our blog post.
+Learn more about fermented foods and probiotics.

 Questions About Milk